-Data transfers are the bread and butter of this platform, which explains why the first significant architectural difference between the ST-LINK/V2 and STLINK-V3 is the latter’s compatibility with the USB 2.0 Hi-Speed interface.
+Data transfers are the bread and butter of this platform, which explains why the first significant architectural difference between ST-LINK/V2 and STLINK-V3 is the latter’s compatibility with the USB 2.0 Hi-Speed interface.
 Previously, developers had to contend with a 12 Mbit/s USB 2.0 Full-Speed data rate, which could be cumbersome when uploading large applications.
-The latest modules now offer theoretical speeds of up to 480 Mbit/s.
+Comparatively, the latter offers theoretical speeds of up to 480 Mbit/s.

-Beyond better speed, the STLINK-V3SET, and STLINK-V3MINI, offer mass storage support to allow for a much more convenient upload process.
-Until now, only the ST-LINK/V2 present on some of our development boards, such as all our Nucleo boards, offered this feature.
-However, with the new models, engineers will be able to connect the in-circuit debugger/programmer, then drag and drop binaries to upload them in no time.
-This is particularly useful for developers wanting to quickly experiment with a demo application on a custom PCB, and who would rather not have to compile their code and send it through their IDE.
-It also makes swapping demos far more convenient, especially when teams are in the field.
+Beyond better speed, all STLINK-V3 boards, except for the daughter cards, offer mass storage support for a more convenient upload process.
+Previously, only the ST-LINK/V2 available on some of our development boards, like our Nucleo boards, offered this feature.
+However, with the new probes, engineers can connect the in-circuit debugger/programmer and then drag and drop binaries to upload them in no time.
+This is particularly useful for developers wanting to experiment with a demo application on a custom PCB quickly and who would rather not have to compile their code and send it through their IDE.
+It also makes swapping demos far more convenient, especially in the field.

 3. A More Flexible Tool